 In walking down the street a summer afternoon near the former Branch Residence in Northwest D.C. in 2016, one might imagine Mr. Branch traveling in the morning by mototcar to the Department of Justice in 1930.

 Seems time appears to have stood still on Wyoming Avenue, yet somehow the timeless work of Mr. Branch drives on.
-Whether in the Halls of the Supreme Court, long days in Boston, Providence or Washington, or along the beaches of Narragansett, Rhode Island, Mr. Branch is still remarkably present, some 41 years after his passing.
+Whether in the Halls of the Supreme Court, long days in Boston, Providence or Washington, or along the beaches of Narragansett, Rhode Island, Mr. Branch is still remarkably present, over 40 years after his passing.

 Former Branch Residence, Washington, DC.

 While not the focus of this website, this site recognizes the music of the 1930's.
 In an effort to highlight the era of Mr. Branch's earlier life, a selection of some of the songs of the day is presented.
 Be it the great Billie Holiday, Artie Shaw or Red Nichols, it was music of his time.